blonde2029/blonde2029/README.md

 ## Education
 In june 2009 graduated from Khakassian State University named after N. F. Katanov with assignment of qualification engineer on the specialty "Information systems and technologies".

-From August 2023 till present time studying in Hexlet to be a java programmer
+From August 2023 till present time studying in Hexlet to be a java programmer.

+## Work experience
+From

 <!--
 **blonde2029/blonde2029** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.